Server-Eye/bucket-collector/README.md

 2. Select your desired bucketaction from the dropdown-menu.
 3. Edit the poll-interval to match your desired settings.
 4. Select the buckets you want to use from the available buckets.
-  * Buckets can be created/updated/deleted using the occ.
-Currently buckets are only implemented in the [beta-occ](https://beta.server-eye.de/#/settings/distributor/buckets)
+  * Buckets can be created/updated/deleted using the [occ](https://occ.server-eye.de/).
 5. **Do not forget to apply your settings by clicking the `Save Settings`-Button**

 After all settings are set, the webinterface can be used to view statistics for the active buckets.